MarkSG93/learnopengl/README.md

 In `main.cpp` it's hard coded to 4.1, so you'll probably want to change that based on your system/requirements.

 ## Running the project
 This project was setup on Mac OS X with the CLion IDE.
-I've included the glfw-3.3.2 and glad dependecies in the repo so it should hopefully build with CMake straight away.
+I've included the glfw-3.3.2 and glad dependencies in the repo so it should hopefully build with CMake straight away.

 ## Getting Help
 I am a complete n00b when it comes to OpenGL.
 I'm doing this because